apache/causeway-site/content/more-advanced-topics/Fixture-Scripts.md

 <pre>
     executionContext.addResult(this, someObject);
 </pre>

+(Prior to 1.8.0-SNAPSHOT, child fixture scripts are executed using the inherited `FixtureScript#executeChild(FixtureScript, ExecutionContext) method.
+That has now been deprecated).

 The script can do whatever is necessary within its `execute` method to set up the state of the system (read: insert data into the database).
 One way of doing this would be simple SQL INSERT or UPDATE statements, or calling stored procs to